Skip to main content

 General questions

-The bill you received is for laboratory services provided by Quest Diagnostics, which were ordered by your physician.
-This bill is for laboratory testing fees only and is separate from any bill you may have received from your physician and/or paid at your physicians office.
+The bill you received is for laboratory services provided by Quest Diagnostics, which were ordered by your doctor.
+This bill is for laboratory testing fees only and is separate from any bill you may have received from your doctor and/or paid at your doctor's office.

-Although you may not have physically visited a Quest Diagnostics location, your physician may have sent your specimen out to a Quest Diagnostics laboratory to be tested.
+Although you may not have physically visited a Quest Diagnostics location, your doctor may have sent your sample out to a Quest Diagnostics laboratory to be tested.

-Please refer to the message on your Quest Diagnostics bill or the Explanation of Benefits (EOB) from your insurance carrier for more specific information about why you received an bill.
+Please refer to the message on your Quest Diagnostics bill or the Explanation of Benefits (EOB) from your insurance company for more specific information about why you received a bill.

 • Insurance information was not received or the wrong insurance information was received on your test order

-• The insurance carrier processed the claim and denied payment
+• The insurance company processed the claim and denied payment

-• The insurance carrier processed the claim and applied the balance to your co-pay or deductible
+• The insurance company processed the claim and applied the balance to your co-pay or deductible

-• The insurance carrier did not respond to the claim.
+• The insurance company did not respond to the claim

-Click on the highlighted term to view an example of the Quest Diagnostics bill, which contains definitions for many of the terms used on it.
-This example may look somewhat different from your bill depending on where your tests were performed, but the definitions of terms may be helpful to you.
+To view an example of the Quest Diagnostics bill, click here.
+Please note that this example may look somewhat different from your bill depending on where your tests were performed.

-If you would like further assistance, please call the Customer Service phone number listed on your bill or click here for our Customer Service phone numbers by area.
+For assistance in understanding your bill, please call the customer service phone number listed on your bill.
 You can also contact our online Customer Service.

-Please send the requested information to the address or fax number listed on your bill.
-You can also call the Customer Service phone number listed on your bill, or contact our online Customer Service.
-If the message on your bill indicates that your insurance carrier needs more information from you in order to process your claim, please contact your insurance carrier directly.
+Please send the requested information to the address listed on your bill.
+You can also call the customer service phone number listed on your bill, or contact our online Customer Service.
+If the message on your bill indicates that your insurance company needs more information from you in order to process your claim, please contact your insurance company directly.

-Quest Diagnostics obtains diagnosis information from the ordering physicians office.
-If your insurance carrier denied your claim due to the diagnosis code, please contact your physicians office.
+Quest Diagnostics obtains diagnosis information from the ordering doctor's office.
+If your insurance company denied your claim due to the diagnosis code, please contact your doctor's office.

-A draw fee is charged when a patient goes to one of our Patient Service Centers (PSC) for the drawing of a specimen.
-Insurance may cover this fee for many of our patients.
+A draw fee is charged when a patient goes to one of our Patient Service Centers (PSC) for the drawing of a sample.
+Insurance may cover this fee.
 However, patients whose insurance does not cover the draw fee and uninsured patients are responsible for payment of the draw fee.

-There are two reasons that an additional test, which was not originally ordered by your physician, would be performed.
-The first is that your physician may have called the laboratory to request additional testing after the order was submitted.
-The second is that one of the tests your physician ordered may have been a "reflex" test.
+There are 2 reasons; that an additional test not originally ordered by your doctor would be performed.
+The first is that your doctor may have called the laboratory to request additional testing after the order was submitted.
+The second is that one of the tests your doctor ordered may have been a "reflex" test.
 Reflex testing may result in an additional test being performed depending on the results of the original test.
 The reflex test is performed to get more detailed information about the findings of the initial test.

 Payment